kynoxis/tera-proxy/_pages/mods.md

 ## Related Projects

 tera-proxy is just one of many projects aimed at modding and extending TERA functionality.
-These related projects are not modules; they are standalone programs that do their own thing with or without tera-proxy.
+These related projects are not mods; they are standalone programs that do their own thing with or without tera-proxy.

 * [Alkahest](https://github.com/alexrp/alkahest) ([@alexrp]): An extensible .NET proxy server with additional tools for accessing game client data.
 * [ShinraMeter](https://github.com/neowutran/ShinraMeter) ([@neowutran], [@Gl0]): A TERA DPS meter.